Reviews You Can Rely On

 Inseam TestedMeasured Leg Opening Circumference

-The Patagonia Baggies are something of a surprise.
-Although they feature a 27-inch opening at the legs, they are made of a thicker 100% recycled nylon faille fabric, which earns a rather average score for its breathability.
+The Patagonia Baggies feature a 27-inch opening at the legs, but they are made of a thicker nylon faille fabric that doesn't feel as breathable.
 The Prana Kanab are mostly made with organic cotton — currently the only pair in our lineup that has cotton — and also feel thicker and less breathable than the others.
-Yet an average or even below-average score in this metric does not mean the shorts aren't adequate for casual adventures; it just means there are other higher-performing options available.
+Yet an average or even below-average score in our fabric performance metric does not mean the shorts aren't adequate for casual adventures; it just means there are other higher-performing options available.

 Although Patagonia's Baggies are made of a thicker nylon faille fabric that provides limited breathability beyond its loose fit, the vintage style remains popular as a casual short suitable for a mixed range of outdoor activities where performance features are less critical.